stijnwop/manureSystem/docs/PLACEABLES.md

 Change `OUR_XML_FILENAME` from that variable to the name of your placeable xml filename.

-For example in the FS19_manureSystemLagoon mod the xml filename is name `manureLagoon`.
+For example in the FS19_manureSystemLagoon mod the xml filename is named `manureLagoon`.
 So this results in:
 ```lua
 -- Modify this name when dealing with other objects!